 The budget raises $5 billion dollars in revenue.
 The main sources of this revenue are increasing the individual income tax from 3.75% to 4.95% and the corporate income tax from 5.25% to 7%, retroactive to July 1, 2017.
 Both increases will be permanent.
 The personal tax rate is slightly lower than the 5% rate that expired in 2011, which will bring in much needed revenue.

 The budget also increases the Earned Income Tax Credit (EITC).
 It increases the EITC from 10% (of the federal credit) to 14% in FY17 and 18% in FY18.
 The EITC is both a federal and state tax credit that can only be claimed by lower-wage taxpayers who earn income through work.
 The Earned Income Tax Credit lifts more lower-paid workers out of poverty than any other policy tool.

 There is more work to be done.
 The budget includes a number of cuts, including cuts to human services and higher education, which we do not support.
 The budget also appropriates a part of the school funding according to the evidence-based model in SB 1, which the Governor has threatened to veto.
-We hope that the Governor and state legislators will work in the future to protect school funding and repair the harm that has been done in the past two years, including paying down the backlog of unpaid bills.
+We hope that the Governor and state legislators will work in the future to ensure adequate and equitable school funding, as well as to repair the harm that has been done in the past two years, including paying down the backlog of unpaid bills.

 Again, we sincerely thank the Illinois House and Senate legislators who voted, in a historic bipartisan vote, to end the two-year state budget impasse by passing a full-year budget with new, permanent revenue.
 Please take a few minutes now to call and thank your legislators.